krfong916/fullcourtpressed/leet/leet-notes.md

 - can use enum and object-oriented here
 - careful to think of edge cases (many)

+56: Merge Intervals

+- Greedy Algorithm: the greedy choice property is always choose maximum end times
+- Sort by start time so we only have two kinds of interval cases - disjoint and overlapping

 62: Unique Paths

 - **Dynamic Programming**